hyperledger-labs/splice/cluster/README.md

 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
 * `cncluster stats` - Show memory and CPU usage across the cluster.
-* `cncluster wait` - Wait for the cluster's pods to all be noted as in a ready state.
+* `cncluster wait` - Wait for the clusters' pods to all be noted as in a ready state.

 Internally, these operations rely on the following environment variables.
 As stated above, these are usually populated via `.envrc`.